(click here) Marie Alvarado-Gil - detailed voting record as State Senator for District 4

 AB 457 - lets developers bypass local zoning and force automatic approval for up to 150-unit low-income farmworker housing projects with CEQA waivers, while imposing 55-year affordability covenants that lock private land into restricted resale and use.
 It overrides community control, shifts unfunded infrastructure burdens onto cash-strapped Valley counties, and favors big developers at the expense of small farmers, landowners, and local sovereignty.

-Alvarado-Gil voted AGAINST the following laws signed by Gavin Newsome:
+Alvarado-Gil voted AGAINST the following laws (*bills):

 AB 1084 - allows minors to change names to match trans identity w/o parental consent